August 25-28, 2022

 Women's Walk # 62 - Lay Director: Nikki Decker (Email)

 I am sure you are wondering what the future looks like for Walk 62 and let me be the first to tell you that there will be a Walk 62.
 This has been a hard season for so many of us.
 This spring has brought so many firsts and unknowns.
-As many of you know the Men’s Walk has postponed until 2021.
+As many of you know the Men’s Walk has postponed until 2022.
 The leadership team had a Zoom meeting last week and we decided that we should follow suit and postpone as well due to Covid-19 and the uncertainty that is still looming over so many events and public places.
-Next year, 2021, we will have Men’s Walk

 This wasn’t an easy choice to make, as no one really knows what next week is going to look like much less next month or September even.
 During our Zoom call one of the ALD’s mentioned the Bible verse with the phrase “Be still...”
 After the call, I decided to work on the note to tell everyone what was decided, but I wasn’t sure what to say exactly.
 I decided to start with Be Still.
 What does “Be Still” mean?
 Be still means to stop reaching, stop fighting, and relax.
 It also means to put your hands down.
 Sometimes we put our hands up to defend ourselves from all that life can bring our way.
 I went to the Bible and looked up the verse that says, “Be still.”
 In doing so, I learned that the Bible uses the phrase “Be still” 8 times!
 Eight different times in the Bible, God has said, “Pause.”
 Psalm 46:10 says; Be still and know that I am God.
 It’s hard waiting on God’s promises without growing weary, grouchy, impatient, or losing faith.
 During the waiting season, God will ask you to be still.
 Just to be still, wait on the Lord, and know that